Balcony Standing Water: Signs, Reasons, Impacts, How to Fix

 balcony-waterproofing-check

-What are the Negative Impacts of Balcony Standing Water
+What are the Problems of Pooling Water on the Balcony?

-1. Increase structural damage: Balcony water penetration weakens the concrete and can lead to cracks , chips, and deterioration.
-As well as reinforcements can be corroded and weaken over time.
+1. Increase structural damage: Balcony water penetration weakens the concrete and can lead to cracks, chips, and deterioration.
+As well as reinforcements can be corroded and weakened over time.

 2. Increase mold and mildew growth: A wet balcony creates the perfect breeding ground for mold and mildew.
 This can lead to health issues, such as allergies and respiratory problems.